julienR2/portfolio/README.md

 ## Specific installs

-### Mono repo

-Eslint, and prettier are handled at the root of the repo.
-So we should always run a `npm install` from the root of the project.

 ### Service

 `nowmad.service` is meant to be installed in `systemd`, to be trigger when the server boots.